Dee

 Relational Operators

 We use a small core of relational operators to deliver a large number of operations.
 For example, we use & (relational AND) to provide natural join, intersection and Cartesian product, and we use it as the basis for implementing restriction and extension.
 A number of other operators are defined as macros on top of the core ones, e.g. GROUP, and this number can easily be increased.
-The ideas behind this approach can be found in The Third Manifesto chapter 5.
+The ideas behind this approach can be found in Appendix A of the Third Manifesto.

 One of the powerful uses of & is the natural join.
 This joins relations together on their commonly named attributes.
 To make the most of this, without having to rename attributes before each join, use the same name for the same attributes across relations, e.g. if a key on one relation is named "product_code" then use that same name in all other relations in case they need to be joined.
 Naming it "code" on the product relation and "product_code" on other relations would require the rename operator to be used before doing a natural join (not to mention making the two attributes appear to be different things).